CrunchyData/crunchy-containers/hugo/content/installation-guide/installation-guide.md

 ## OpenShift

-This section assumes an administrator has already logged in first as the **system:admin** user as directed by the Openshift Installation Guide.
+This section assumes an administrator has already logged in first as the **system:admin** user as directed by the OpenShift Installation Guide.

 For our development purposes only, we typically specify the OCP Authorization policy of `AllowAll` as documented here: